tygard/tank_game_ui/README.md

 ### Running releases with a custom tank game jar

-You can sepecify a custom tank game engine with `TANK_GAME_ENGINE_COMMAND` or by placing a jar in `/app/engine/` ex `docker run --rm -it -p 3333:3333 --init -v $(pwd):/app/engine ghcr.io/tankgameorg/ui`.
+You can sepecify a custom tank game engine by placing a jar in `/app/engine/` ex `docker run --rm -it -p 3333:3333 --init -v $(pwd):/app/engine ghcr.io/tankgameorg/ui`.

 ### Debugging